 Healthcare System Healthcare is more readily available in urban areas than rural, with most health facilities plagued by poor management and inadequate capacity (physician density is 0.73 per 1,000 population and hospital bed density is 1.1 beds per 1,000 inhabitants).
 Rural health centers generally provide minimal services and equipment, with few if any female doctors or nurses.
 Consequently, most women elect not to seek medical assistance.
 Some remote areas are limited to mobile medical teams for outpatient care.
 While private hospitals tend to have better service than the public health facilities, they typically are only available to wealthier patients.
+Infectious Diseases:

-Infectious Diseases: Because of poor sanitation and an insufficient potable water supply, particularly in rural areas, infectious and parasitic diseases exist.
+Because of poor sanitation and an insufficient potable water supply, particularly in rural areas, infectious and parasitic diseases exist.
 These include hepatitis A and B and occasional outbreaks of cholera.
 It is best to avoid drinking tap water, especially in rural areas, and use caution when eating salads and raw vegetables, which are susceptible to contamination due to improper washing.
 HIV/AIDS: The HIV/AIDS prevalence rate is low compared to most countries, with less than 0.1% of Moroccans age 15 and older HIV positive (US averages a 0.4% HIV prevalence rate).
 Tuberculosis (TB): Prevalence of TB in Morocco compared to the US is significantly higher with an annual rate of 93 per 100,000, compared to a US rate of 3 per 100,000.
-11. ECONOMICS AND RESOURCES Economic Overview Morocco gained After independence in 1956, the government controlled most major industries until 1993 shift а toward privatization brought an open market and private investment, with France becoming the lead foreign investment partner.
+11. ECONOMICS AND RESOURCES Economic Overview After Morocco gained independence in 1956, the government controlled most major industries until a 1993 shift toward privatization brought an open market and private investment, with France becoming the lead foreign investment partner.
 Despite this transformation, Morocco has struggled with a sluggish economy for more than 3 decades.
-With an average annual economic growth of only about 8%, combined with widespread illiteracy and limited access to social services, excessive unemployment and extreme poverty are predominant throughout the country (roughly 20% of the population is considered poor or at risk of poverty).
+With an average annual economic growth of only about 3%, combined with widespread illiteracy and limited access to social services, excessive unemployment and extreme poverty are predominant throughout the country (roughly 20% of the population is considered poor or at risk of poverty).

 Consequently, many young adults have migrated from rural to urban areas to seek employment, where high cost-of-living and crowded conditions only enhance poor living standards (see p.1 of Family & Kinship).
-As of 2022, nearly 65% of Moroccans lived urban areas, nearly 9% of those lived in slums, informal settlements, or substandard housing.
+As of 2023, nearly 65% of Moroccans lived urban areas, nearly 9% of those lived in slums, informal settlements, or substandard housing.
 Similarly, these substandard conditions encouraged Moroccan migrants to seek foreign employment.
-In 2022, Morocco received the equivalent of \$11.2 billion from its citizens working abroad, ranking it 2nd among countries in North Africa and the Middle East.
-Economic Components The country's gross domestic product (GDP) centers on three main sectors: services (52%), industry (27%) (see p.1 of Technology & Material), and agriculture (11%) (2022 estimates).
-RESOURCES Tourism: Tourism is Morocco's predominant services component and its second largest foreign exchange earner after the phosphate industry.
-With majestic mountains and beaches attracting thousands of visitors.
-Morocco's tourist industry 10.9 million attracted visitors in 2022, a 192% compared increase to 2021.
+In 2023, Morocco received the equivalent of \$12.1 billion from its citizens working abroad, ranking it 2nd among countries in North Africa and the Middle East.
+Economic Components The country's gross domestic product (GDP) centers on three main sectors: services (54%), industry (24%) (see p.1 of Technology & Material), and agriculture (12%) (2023 estimates).
+Tourism: Tourism is Morocco's predominant services component and its second largest foreign exchange earner after the phosphate industry.
+With majestic mountains and beaches attracting thousands of visitors, Morocco's tourist industry attracted 14.5 million visitors in 2023, a 33% increase compared to 2022.
 Tourism accounts for 7% of Morocco's GDP.